SkylineCommunications/dataminer-docs/connector-help/connector_help/Atos BNCS Router.md

 ## DataMiner Connectivity Framework

-The 1.0.0.1 range of the Atos BNCS Router protocol supports the usage of DCF and can only be used on a DMA with **8.5.4** as the minimum version.DCF can also be implemented through the DataMiner DCF user interface and through DataMiner Third Party protocols (for instance a manager).
+The 1.0.0.1 range of the Atos BNCS Router protocol supports the usage of DCF and can only be used on a DMA with **8.5.4** as the minimum version.
+DCF can also be implemented through the DataMiner DCF user interface and through DataMiner Third Party protocols (for instance a manager).

 ### Interfaces